Academy Awards: History

-The term "Oscar" is a registered trademark of the AMPAS; however, in the Italian language, it is used generically to refer to any award or award ceremony, regardless of which field.
+The term "Oscar" is a registered trademark of the AMPAS.

 Milestones

 The first Best Actor awarded was Emil Jannings, for his performances in The Last Command and The Way of All Flesh.
-He had to return to Europe before the ceremony, so the Academy agreed to give him the prize earlier; this made him the first Academy Award winner in history.
-At that time, winners were recognized for the entirety of their work done in a certain category during the qualifying period; for example, Jannings received the award for two movies in which he starred during that period, and Janet Gaynor later won a single Oscar for performances in three films.
-With the fourth ceremony, however, the system changed, and professionals were honored for a specific performance in a single film.
-For the first six ceremonies, the eligibility period spanned two calendar years.
+As he had to return to Europe before the ceremony, the Academy agreed to give him the prize early, making him the first Academy Award recipient.
+For the first Awards, winners were recognized for multiple films during the qualifying period; Jannings received the award for two films in which he starred, and Janet Gaynor won the first Best Actress award for performances in three films.
+Beginning with the second ceremony, performers received separate nominations for individual films; no performer has received multiple nominations in the same category since the 3rd Academy Awards.